 For walkers, the Luss Hills are a smooth and simple climb that nevertheless offer some rewarding views for your efforts.
 No visit would be complete without visiting the beach, so grab an ice cream and see the beautiful panoramic views of Loch Lomond.
 Then, hop on a waterbus if you fancy extending your visit to Balloch, Balmaha, or the island of Inchcailloch.
 If you do fancy enjoying the lochshore waters, be sure to check up on our water safety advice.

 Callander is a popular town for visitors to the National Park and is easily accessible from Stirling by bus.
 It’s a busy wee town, with plenty of places to eat, drink and shop, and sits comfortably alongside the River Teith, which runs through the glorious Trossachs.
 There’s even the opportunity to hire bikes if you want to take advantage of the nearby cycle routes.
 Given its popularity with tourists, the town is often selected as the site for numerous festivals and events, but if that’s too lively for you, it’s also the home of Europe’s largest burial cairn!
 This cairn, known as Auchenlaich, is thought to be a Neolithic burial ground.

 Literature fans among you may be interested to know that the area has often been celebrated by the Romantics, including poets such as Coleridge and Wordsworth.
 If you make the trip down yourself, you can walk in their footsteps and experience the sights that inspired them.
-Both the Bracklin Falls and Callander Crags are popular routes that are just waiting to be explored!
-Please note that Bracklinn Bridge is currently closed.
-Check for further updates before visiting this site.
-Please do not enter the bridge or climb over the barriers currently in place.
+Callander Crags is a popular route just waiting to be explored!

 If Callander peaks your interest, check out our vlogger, Erin, on her trip from Glasgow to the Callander Crags.